michalsindler/dockerfiles/README.md

 With that alias is possible to call:
 `projectname info` which calls `ionic info` in container

+### Run Docker without sudo

+If you want to run Docker wihtout `sudo`, you can add your user to group `docker`:
+1. Check if 'docker' group exists `egrep -i "^docker" /etc/group;` If you see output like this:
+   `docker:x:999:<yourusername>`
+   That means that group exists and your user is in it
+2. If group does not exists, create it `sudo groupadd docker`
+3. If your user is not in 'docker' group. add it `sudo gpasswd -a $USER docker`
+4. Changes will be in effect after log out & log in or `newgrp docker`

 ## Contributing

 1. Fork it!